 Your international check-in time depends on your particular flight.
 Some flights close check-in 90 minutes before departure.
 Others can be 120 minutes beforehand.

-You can find the exact time on the Air NZ mobile app, your check-in email or on your e-ticket.
+You can find the exact time in the Air NZ app, your check-in email or on your e-ticket.

-Remember, this is when check-in and bag drop closes.
-Give yourself enough time to arrive well before then.
+Remember, this is when check-in closes.
+Give yourself enough time to arrive well before then especially if you are travelling with children or anyone who needs special assistance.
 There could be queues, or you might be delayed on your way to the airport.
 You also need to give yourself enough time to go through security screening and customs.

 Note: If the first flight in your itinerary is operated by a partner airline.
 You'll need to check in at the partner airline's check-in desk or website.